Get to Know Toflang, a New World Where Music Becomes Collage

 Can you tell us about the concept behind Flight Recorder ?

 I feel it’s more a collage than a conceptual record, there are many stories that can be interpreted by experiencing it.
-The most obvious one tells the story of an emigrant and his voyage getting to a new land, with all the troubles and accidents it can involve, but in the end he just finds out every place is the same.
+The most obvious one tells the story of an emigrant and his voyage getting to a new land, with all the troubles and accidents it can involve, just to find out in the end that every place is the same.

 It's a long album, how does that work nowadays, it seems that more and more people are being driven to playlists and living on a song by song basis?

 Well it’s a modular album, made up of four interchangeable parts.
-You can think of it as a playlist in itself, but I control the shuffle button.
+You can think of it as a playlist in itself, but I get to control the shuffle button.

 People nowadays don’t seem to be buying many records, does this affect your plans for this album?